Rent safe and private dog parks hosted by locals

 Similarly, 26% reported skin conditions like allergies, yeast infections, impetigo, ringworm, alopecia, and folliculitis.
 Lastly, 24% of Siberian Husky owners claim their dog struggles with joint problems like arthritis, elbow dysplasia, degenerative issues, and osteosarcoma — a common Husky health concern.
 If you're worried about any of these health issues above, talk to your Husky's vet.

-How Friendly Are Siberian Huskys?
+How Friendly Are Siberian Huskies?

 Another important thing to consider when adopting a Husky is whether or not they fit with your current family.
 How friendly are Siberian Huskies compared to other medium-sized breeds?